miladrahimi/laravel-jwt-auth/README.md

 ### Overview

 LaraJwt is a Laravel package for generating JWT (JSON Web-based Token) from users and providing JWT guard for Laravel applications.

 ### Installation

-Run the following command in your Laravel root directory:
+Add the package via Composer:

 ```
 composer require miladrahimi/larajwt:2.*